SayKit

 });

-A Say instance exposes three key pieces of state:
+A Say instance exposes three properties:

 await say.load('fr');